happy762002/Superstore-analysis-using-Microsoft-SQL-Server-and-Power-Query/README.md

 ---

-# ⚙️ Stored Procedure
+# ⚙️ 10.
+Stored Procedure

-A stored procedure was created to execute multiple analysis queries together.
+A stored procedure was created to execute multiple analysis queries together and generate a consolidated report.

-Example structure:

 ```sql
 CREATE PROCEDURE reports